 Catch Nambung National Park in the springtime bloom (August to October) to see the wattles really come alive.
 However, the Pinnacles are there year-round; they were there long before we showed up, and they’ll be there long after we’re gone (bar rising ocean levels).
 Under a star-washed sky, they only become more breathtaking.

 - Gorgeous swimming holes—Fern Pools or Fortescue Falls are musts.

-- Oxer Lookout for the unforgettable view of park’s gorge junction.
+- Oxer Lookout for the unforgettable view of the park’s gorge junction.

 It’s important to note that it gets stinkin’ hot in this region.
 Karijini is something of an oasis in northwest Australia’s arid climate.
-Filled with crystal blue swimming holes and waterfall pools—the results of the summer thunderstorms—numerous cooldowns mid-hike is a must.
+Filled with crystal-blue swimming holes and waterfall pools—the results of the summer thunderstorms—numerous cooldowns mid-hike are a must.

-It’s also a recommendation to visit Karijini National Park in winter to beat the heat and storms, but let’s not pretend that thunder and lighting amongst the gorges isn’t well-worth the consideration too.
+It’s also a recommendation to visit Karijini National Park in the winter to beat the heat and storms, but let’s not pretend that thunder and lightning amongst the gorges isn’t well-worth the consideration too.

 Explore Australia’s National Parks — Travel Tips and Advice

 That’s the list!
 Did we leave any stone unturned?
 Most definitely—have you seen how big Australia is?

 Still, I guess you better just get out there and make your own list of Australia’s best national parks!
 Not so hasty though; first we need to cover the basics of travelling Australia’s unquenchable continental mass.